Boardercross (Snowboard Cross)

 As per the International Ski Federation and the Olympic committee, boardercross should be called Snowboard cross or SBX.

-- Ski Cross — downhill skiing on a specifically designed course featuring big jumps, rollers and high-banked turns.
+- Ski Cross — multiple downhill skiers race head-to-head on a course including big jumps, rollers and high-banked turns.

 - Ice Cross Downhill — an extreme winter racing sport that involves direct racing of multiple skaters on a downhill course.

 - Slopestyle Snowboarding — athletes on a snowboard perform on a course with a range of obstacles.

 - Snowboarding — involves descending on a slope covered in snow using a single board attached to both feet